DLibatique/LATN102-S20/notes/1-nouns-adjs.md

 ### 1.1) -īus adjectives:

-There is a special subset of 2-1-2 adjectives known as *-īus adjectives*, so called because although they are 2-1-2 adjectives, their genitive singular forms across all three genders end in -īus, rather than the -ī or -ae familiar from regular 2-1-2 adjectives.
-Also, their dative singular forms across all three genders end in -ī, rather than the expected -ō or -ae.
+There is a special subset of 2-1-2 adjectives known as **-īus adjectives**, so called because although they are 2-1-2 adjectives, their genitive singular forms across all three genders end in *-īus*, rather than the *-ī* or *-ae* familiar from regular 2-1-2 adjectives.
+Also, their dative singular forms across all three genders end in *-ī*, rather than the expected *-ō* or *-ae*.
 Nine adjectives fall into this pattern, and two of them are in your vocabulary for this module: *nullus*, *nulla*, *nullum*, "no, none", and *uter*, *utra*, *utrum*, "both, whichever (of two)."
 So, take a look at the following examples:

 - *pater nullīus familiae*, "father of no family"
 - *parentēs utrīus fīliī*, "parents of whichever son"

+The full declension chart for *-īus* adjectives can be found [here](../../charts/1-adjectives#11--īus-adjectives).

 ### 2) Three termination adjectives: